ergoplatform/ergoscript-by-example/README.md

 Each contract example includes a `Ergo Playground` link which allows you to instantly edit and run the smart contract code inside of your browser.

+If you are ever lost about how specific types/functions/operators work in ErgoScript, please reference the [ErgoScript Language Description](https://github.com/ScorexFoundation/sigmastate-interpreter/blob/develop/docs/LangSpec.md).

 ## Table Of Contents
 - [ErgoScript Examples](<#Ergoscript-examples>)